4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 The Cheonggyecheon Stream is a 10.9-kilometer-long urban oasis that runs through the heart of the city, and you can easily walk there from Jogyesa Temple and Insadong.

-The stream is bordered by parks and walkways that are filled with vibrant sculptures and art installations.
-It was once an open sewer, but in 2005 it was restored to its original beauty as part of an ambitious urban renewal project.
+The stream is bordered by parks and walkways filled with vibrant sculptures and art installations.
+It was once an open sewer, but in 2005, it was restored to its original beauty as part of an ambitious urban renewal project.
 Today, it serves as a tranquil refuge for locals and visitors alike who come to take in the natural scenery or enjoy leisurely strolls along its banks.

 Day 2 – Explore Gangnam